 Cloud storage services are simple and easy to use.
 First, you copy the files from your device and move them to the cloud.
 Then, you can log in and access them from any device with an internet connection.

 Several cloud storage services offer free storage.
 Dropbox is excellent, but the storage capacity is limited to 2 GB.
 Google Drive is another great cloud storage service with 15 GB for free.

 There are also specific cloud photo services, such as Google Photos.
 It makes it easy to store and organize photos from all your mobile devices.

 If you want more photo storage, you’ll need to pay.
 Cloud storage services such as pCloud and Sync have different plans you can purchase.
 First, you need to find the right plan that suits your needs.
 Basic plans start with 200 GB, but some cloud services offer packages with unlimited storage.

 Email is a great way of staying connected and sending information electronically.
 But you can also use it to store photos and files.

 Create a draft email, attach the photos you want to store, and send the email.
 Only this time, you’re sending the email to yourself.
-If you do have two email accounts, you can send them from one to the other.
+If you have two email accounts, you can send them from one to the other.

 Once received, the attached photos are stored on your email server.
 You’ll be able to download them from any device.
-You can also create files and organise your emails so they don’t get lost or deleted accidentally.
+You can also create files and organize your emails so they don’t get lost or deleted accidentally.

 The problem with this system is that emails have a very limited capacity.
 You’ll only be able to attach a few photos to each email.
 If you want to store many photos in this way, you’ll be sending yourself a lot of emails.